 Gonna move to the suburbs, and grow me some placebo.

 Dr. James A. Duke, PhD, Ethnobotanist, PhD in Botany (UNC, Chapel Hill; Phi Beta Kappa; Distinguished Alumnus), served 3 years with Missouri Botanical Garden, 7 years with Battelle Memorial Institute in Panama, Colombia and Columbus Ohio, as an ecologist; and 27 years as economic botanist, with USDA in Beltsville, Md, On Sept.
 30, 1995, he retired from the USDA.
-Before retiring, Dr. Duke brought his ethnobotanical and phytochemical database online at USDA (http://www.ars-grin.gov/duke/).
+Before retiring, Dr. Duke brought his ethnobotanical and phytochemical database online at USDA.
 It is now, in Duke’s retirement, one of the most frequently consulted areas of the USDA website.
-Duke serves as distinguished herbal lecturer with the Tai Sophia Healing Institute, Laurel MD.
-He has written more than 30 books on medicinal plants.
+Duke served as distinguished herbal lecturer with the Tai Sophia Healing Institute, Laurel MD.
+He wrote more than 30 books on medicinal plants.

-Peggy K. Duke is a professional botanical illustrator with many scientific and popular publications, including the Flora of the Carolinas, The Herbaceous Flora of Maryland and The Green Pharmacy.
-She hand colors prints of her original pen & ink drawings in the traditional fashion.
-Duke has been studying watercolor painting for many years and oriental brush painting for some twenty years.
-She has participated in many local and national shows with a number of awards to her credit.
-She is a member of the Guild of Natural Science Illustrators, Society of Woman Geographers, Potomac Valley Water Colorists, the Laurel Art Guild, the Sumi-e Society of America, and was the National Capitol Area Chapter President for several years.
+Peggy K. Duke was a professional botanical illustrator with many scientific and popular publications, including the Flora of the Carolinas, The Herbaceous Flora of Maryland, and The Green Pharmacy.
+She hand colored prints of her original pen & ink drawings in the traditional fashion.
+Duke studied watercolor painting for many years and oriental brush painting for some twenty years.
+She participated in many local and national shows with a number of awards to her credit.
+She was a member of the Guild of Natural Science Illustrators, Society of Woman Geographers, Potomac Valley Water Colorists, the Laurel Art Guild, the Sumi-e Society of America, and was the National Capitol Area Chapter President for several years.